ksharpe-byte/clinical-trial-trends/README.md

 - Hypothesis 3 visualised with a bar plot to display to distribution across sponsors.

 ## Project Plan
+- Source the dataset from a public domain (Kaggle) & decide a random sample of 10,000 will be appropriate to carry out the analysis in line with the project guidelines.
+As the dataset consists of unique entries regarding individual clinical trials, reducing the dataset size won't affect the integirity of the analysis.
+- Create a Kanban project board to detail and track all tasks and milestones for the project.
+- Ideate hypotheses to test and validate
+- Carry out ETL and EDA on dataset prepare the dataset
 * Outline the high-level steps taken for the analysis.
 * How was the data managed throughout the collection, processing, analysis and interpretation steps?
 * Why did you choose the research methodologies you used?